 What is deleted along with the Cloud Environment?

 - Boot disk

-- Installed software
+- Installed software on the Persistent Disk

-In the Notebooks tab, click on the snowman for your notebook, and select "Open read-only":
+1. In the Notebooks tab, click on the three vertical dots icon for your notebook.

 Collaboration in a shared Terra workspace